Week 16 NFL Power Rankings: Biggest breakthroughs for every team

 Week 15 ranking: 27

 Biggest breakthrough: DE Sam Hubbard.
 The rookie third-round pick has shown flashes at times as a rotational player, but he really shined against the Raiders with two sacks and a forced fumble.
-He has six sacks this season and now has his eye on Carlos Dunlap's rookie sacks record of 9.5 with two games left to get it. -- Katherine Terrell
+He has six sacks and now has his eye on Carlos Dunlap's rookie sacks record of 9.5 with two games left to get it. -- Katherine Terrell

 26. Detroit Lions (5-9)